ringoldsdev/node-simple-ga/README.md

 ```
 It's that simple!
 ## What it really is
-SimpleGoogleAnalytics helps you create and make [Reporting API v4 compliant](https://developers.google.com/analytics/devguides/reporting/core/v4/rest/v4/reports/batchGet) JSON requests in a function-oriented manner, parse the response, and paginate additional requests if requested by the user.
+**node-simple-ga** helps you create and make [Reporting API v4 compliant](https://developers.google.com/analytics/devguides/reporting/core/v4/rest/v4/reports/batchGet) JSON requests in a function-oriented manner, parse the response, and paginate additional requests if requested by the user.
 Further improvements will be focused on creating requests in a more robust and efficient way.
 ## What it won't be
 This package is not and will not be a data processing package.
 Data processing is left up to you - the developer.
 ## Installation